Bilal-S/jqmSimpleMVC/README.md

 # jqmSimpleMVC
-A simple MVC app pattern using jquery mobile and RequireJS
+A minimalist MVC application pattern using jQuery Mobile and RequireJS